 The Gaumont Palace Cinema opened on 7th September 1931 with Ralph Lynn in “Chance of a Night Time”.
 It was a project of Albany Ward, a division of Gaumont British Theatres.
-This is possibly one of the most unique historic cinema buildings in the United Kingdom.
+This is possibly one of the most unique historic cinema buildings in the United Kingdom, perhaps the World!

-The facade and outer foyer is actually a Grade I Listed building, built as Ye Halle of John Halle, a Tudor Gothic style building which was originally built as the home of a 15th Century wool merchant in the 1470’s.
+The facade and outer foyer is actually a Grade I Listed building, built as Ye Halle of John Halle, a Tudor Gothic style building which was originally built as the home of a 15th Century wool merchant around 1470.
 It received a new Mock Tudor style facade, designed by Pugin in 1834.
-Inside the foyer is all genuine from the pre-Tudor period and has original oak beams in the ceiling with shields and swords hanging on the walls.
+Inside the foyer is all genuine from the pre-Tudor period and has original Oak beams in the ceiling with shields and swords hanging on the walls.

 The auditorium (built in 1931) is in a Tudor style, with seating for 1,125 in the stalls and 550 in the circle.
 There were over 40 framed canvas murals by artist Frank Barnes representing hanging tapestries, hanging on the side-walls and other walls in the building.
 The ceiling has heavy wood beams (actualy made of fibrous plaster), and the walls were given a treatment to look like ashler stonework.
 There was a large restaurant which was again decorated in a similar Tudor style and it had Oak tables and chairs and inglenook fireplaces.